astorfi/TensorFlow-World/docs/tutorials/1-basics/variables/README.rst

        graph.
     -  By using tf.assign, an initializer set initial variable value.

-Some arbirtray variables can be defined as follows:
+Some arbitrary variables can be defined as follows:

 .. code:: python